Skip to content

 -- Ensure column exists

-ALTER TABLE tb_user ADD COLUMN pk_user INTEGER;
+ALTER TABLE tb_user ADD COLUMN pk_user BIGINT;

 Error: